ClouDesire/docusaurus/docs/onboarding-extra-resources.md

 * From 1 to 9 users: €30
 * From 10 users: €100

-If customer choose 15 users, the total amount would be: € 100,00
+If customer chooses 15 users, the total amount will be: € 100,00

 The following screenshot shows an example of _Extra Resources_ linked to a specific [Product Plan.](glossary.md#product-plan)